 Burj Al Arab: The Burj Al Arab, often described as “the world’s only 7-star hotel,” is another architectural accomplishment.
 Service, amenities, and rooms here exceed the most lavish of hotels.

 Dubai Miracle Garden: The world’s most extensive flower garden.
 The garden has a total of 45 million flowers.

 Dune Bashing and BBQ: Take the evening desert safari.
 All include dune bashing, sandboarding, BBQ dinner, belly dancing, and camel rides.
-We enjoyed this (except for the men who eat first nonsense) and enjoyed the hookah!
+We enjoyed this (except for the men who eat first nonsense) and the hookah!

 Golf: I don’t personally golf, but Brian does.
-He played the Dubai Creek Golf & Yacht Club that overlooks the Creek and Marina.
+He played at the Dubai Creek Golf & Yacht Club that overlooks the Creek and Marina.
 According to Brian, beautiful but not the best.
 Sorry Dubai, but there are better golf courses in Cabo San Lucas.

 The Dubai Fountain: Another of the” world’s largest.”
 A choreographed fountain system set on the Burj Khalifa Lake, at the center of Downtown Dubai.
 Or, a copycat of the fountains at the Bellagio in Las Vegas is only more significant.
 Is anyone catching the bigger and better theme?